Who (might have) met whom - whole list

 • 1732 - 1809: Franz Joseph Haydn icon

-Franz Joseph Haydn (31/3/1732 - 31/5/1809) was an Austrian composer of the Classical period, known for composing The Seasons and Trumpet Concerto in E-flat major.
+Franz Joseph Haydn (31/3/1732 - 31/5/1809) was an Austrian composer of the Classical period, known for composing The Seven Last Words of Christ and Symphony No. 88 in G major.

 • 1732 - 1799: Pierre Beaumarchais icon